bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 The biggest [competitor for PSM is CSM](/articles/psm-csm-which-scrum-certification-best/), but Scrum Alliance doesn’t publish the number of their certification holders.
 Scrum.org does, and Professional Scrum Master certification is in high demand.

-At the time of writing, among 750 000 professional certifications issued, around 70% of them were PSM I certifications.
+Scrum.org has a number of different certifications, but from over a million they issued in total, around 65% were PSM I certifications.

 **Related**: [Is the Scrum Master role a good fit for me?](/articles/is-the-scrum-master-role-right-for-me/)

-{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="Screenshot from Scrum.org">}}
+{{< figure src="/article_images/PSM-holders-Count-Scrum-org.jpg" alt="Number of Scrum.org Professional Scrum Master certification holders on each of the three levels" caption="PSM certification holders in 2025">}}

 As you can see, only under 5% of PSM I certification holders went on to obtain PSM II.
 However, PSM 1 isn’t the prerequisite for PSM 2, and maybe you’ll even opt to go [straight for the second level of PSM](/articles/psm-2-certification-exam-preparation/) – see below what the differences are.

-### PSM I exam and preparation cost

-PSM 1 exam fee is $150 per attempt.

-Scrum.org has a Scrum Master Learning Path full of **free** articles and webinars.
-You’ll gain a tremendous amount of insight if you complete it.
-Here’s a [list of full-length webinars](/articles/free-scrum-agile-webinars-prepare-certification-exam/) from Scrum.org learning paths.

-To be introduced to the nuances of the Scrum Framework with a structured narrative, read _[Scrum: A Pocket Guide](https://www.amazon.com/gp/product/B08XWQ7DG9/)_.
-The paperback and Kindle versions cost around $16 on Amazon.
-There are more book recommendations at the end of the article.

-If you like the video format, there are Scrum Master preparation courses, like this [Scrum for Beginners course](https://www.udemy.com/course/agile-scrum-for-beginners-scrum-master-certification-preparation/) on Udemy – the regular price is $35 but could be available for under $15 with the promotions Udemy regularly runs.

-If you have the funds, taking a training course by a Professional Scrum Trainer would be very beneficial.
-PSM I 2-day training sessions on Scrum.org start at around $1000, with a free exam attempt included in the price.
-Training is available in different languages.

-{{< ebook-subscribe >}}

 ### How hard is the PSM 1 exam?